Installing SciPipe means first installing the Go programming langauge, and then

 Initialize a new workflow file

-Now, you should be able to write code like in the example below, in files ending with
+Now, you should be able to write code like in the example below, in files

 The easiest way to get started is to let the scipipe tool generate a starting point for you: